 This course provides teacher education candidates with a background in special education in order to develop the skills necessary to provide instruction that promotes the participation and progress of students with disabilities in the general education curriculum.
-The fundamentals of special education are reviewed including special education laws and regulations, the knowledge and skills to work collaboratively with special education teachers and other supportive colleagues, and all categories of students with disabilities and special learning needs.
+The fundamentals of special education are reviewed, including special education laws and regulations, the knowledge and skills to work collaboratively with special education teachers and other supportive colleagues, and all categories of students with disabilities and special learning needs.
 Candidates also examine effective inclusive classroom strategies and tools such as differentiated instruction, behavior management, maximizing academic engagement time, and types of assessments and modifications.
 Additionally, they study the challenges posed by specific content area curriculum and develop the appropriate accommodations and modifications to insure classroom success.
 Candidates examine the impact that State and National Standards have on the inclusive classroom curriculum.
 Prerequisites: EDU 1010, PSY 1010 and EDU 1920.

-EDU 3335 Curriculum, Instruction, and Assessment in 3 credits Childhood Education: Social Studies and the Arts of all needs and abilities in elementary school subject areas.
+EDU 3335 Curriculum, Instruction, and Assessment in 3 credits Childhood Education: Social Studies and the Arts

+In this course, pre-service teachers apply learning theories to designing curriculum that aligns with State Learning and Common Core Standards and developing lessons for childhood learners of all needs and abilities in elementary school subject areas.
 Emphasis is on designing, organizing, planning, and assessing curriculum as it applies to instructional techniques in childhood classrooms.
 Prerequisites: Junior class standing and EDU 2020.
 Fulfills W-Course Requirement.
 Offered every Term I.